IngmarStein/SMJobKit/README.md

 ========

 Using SMJobBless and friends is rather ...painful.
-SMJobKit does everything in its power to alleviate that and get you back to writing awesome OS X apps.
+SMJobKit does everything in its power to alleviate that and get you back to writing awesome macOS apps.

 SMJobKit is more than just a framework/library to link against.
 It gives you: